i-VRESSE/bartender/README.md

     pytest -vv .
     ```

-To get PostgreSQL terminal do
+To get a PostgreSQL terminal do

 ```bash
 docker exec -ti <id or name of docker container> psql -U bartender